Working with the JPA console

 - Using the Structure view to sort data, and hide and show columns

-- Changing table output format
+- Specifying data output format and options

 - Saving a LOB in a file